Holy Spirit Leadership & Ministry Practice DMin Cohort

-Year One Concentration—“God's Spirit in Scripture, History, & Theology”
+God's Spirit in Scripture, History, and Theology

-1) A biblical view of the Holy Spirit; 2) historical controversies regarding the Spirit (i.e. Montanism); 3) the ongoing relationship between Spirit and Scripture; and 4) how the historic Christian church has understood and conceptualized the life of the Spirit in the believer, the church, and the world; 5) establishing an historically “orthodox” theology of the Spirit; 6) the exploration of the Spirit’s “gift” in each student; and, 7) the beginning of virtual mentorship with their paired mentor.
+1) A biblical view of the Holy Spirit; 2) historical controversies regarding the Spirit (i.e. Montanism); 3) the ongoing relationship between Spirit and Scripture; and 4) how the historic Christian church has understood and conceptualized the life of the Spirit in the believer, the church, and the world; 5) establishing a historically “orthodox” theology of the Spirit; 6) the exploration of the Spirit’s “gift” in each student; and, 7) the beginning of virtual mentorship with their paired mentor.
 The cohort will meet on the Fuller Pasadena campus.

-Year Two Concentration—“God’s Spirit in Experience & Practice”
+God’s Spirit in Experience & Practice

-The heavy emphasis in year two will be framed by the biblical command to “be being filled with the Holy Spirit.”
+The emphasis in year two will be framed by the biblical command to “being filled with the Holy Spirit.”
 (Eph.
-5:18) What does “be being” filled mean in the present sense?
+5:18) What does “being” filled mean in the present sense?
 How can we do that?
-To that end, the cohort will explore the practical and experiential dynamics to the life of the Holy Spirit as the Spirit is lived out in real life.
-The emphasis of this year will center on: 1) Christian formation as it relates to a robust theology of the Spirit; 2) the contribution of the Charismatic and Pentecostal traditions to the global church; 3) the gifts of the Holy Spirit in both individual and corporate contexts; 4) the dangers and abuses of the life of the Spirit in contemporary and historical practice; 5) a reading of leadership as a practice of Holy Spirit giftedness; 6) leading with discernment; and, 7) the continuation of mentorship with the paired mentor.
-The cohort will meet on the Fuller Pasadena campus.
+The cohort will explore the practical and experiential dynamics of the life of the Holy Spirit as lived out in real life.
+The emphasis of this year will center on 1) Christian formation and a robust theology of the Spirit; 2) the contribution of the Charismatic and Pentecostal traditions to the global church; 3) the gifts of the Holy Spirit in individual and corporate contexts; 4) the dangers and abuses of the life of the Spirit in contemporary and historical practice; 5) a reading of leadership as a practice of Holy Spirit giftedness; 6) leading with discernment; and, 7) the continuation of mentorship.

-God's Spirit in Leadership & Mission”
+God's Spirit in Leadership & Mission

 The third year will expand the students engagement of the Holy Spirit in both leadership and missional respects.
 The main themes that will be developed in this years conversation will be: 1) the relationship between the Holy Spirit and global crises; 2) particular attention will be given to a pneumatological understanding to the environmental crisis; 3) the Holy Spirit and evangelism; 4) Spirit and mission; 5) Spirit, principalities, and powers; 6) an orthodox theology of Holy Spirit as they relate to gender and sexuality; and, 7) the continuation of mentorship with the paired mentor.
 The cohort will meet on the Fuller Pasadena campus.